 Parents should be assured by the doctor that the child can grow up and live as a prominent member of society.
 The diagnosis of the disorder should be done at an early age to inform the parents and to take the right steps for early treatment.

 A team of doctors can manage gender differentiation disorders correctly.
-CARE Hospitals has a team of well-qualified and experienced doctors including a urologist, psychiatrist, and a pediatric endocrinologist that can work together to help your child by suggesting the right medications, hormone therapy, or surgery.
+CARE Hospitals has a team of well-qualified and experienced doctors including a urologist, psychiatrist, and a pediatric endocrinologist that can work together to start Gender Differentiation Disorders Treatment in Hyderabad and help your child by suggesting the right medications, hormone therapy, or surgery.
 Medications include hormonal drugs that may be given to correct the hormonal imbalance.
 Surgery is recommended to correct the shape, appearance, and function of genitals.

 If you cannot find answers to your queries, please fill out the enquiry form or call the number below.
 We will contact you shortly